 Innocent Children Injured

 Young children can ingest the noxious fumes.
 They can also fall into and get trapped in the large vents used in the indoor marihuana grow operation.
-(This recently happened in the Hamilton, Ontario area.)

 Higher Utility Costs